dominicstop/react-native-ios-context-menu/README.md

   // `menuConfig` prop accepts a `MenuConfig` object menuConfig={{
     menuTitle: 'pContextMenuViewSimpleExample03', // title of our menu
-    // a `MenuConfig` object has `menuItems` property
+    // a `MenuConfig` object has a `menuItems` property
-    // which is an array of `MenuConfig` or `MenuAction` object
+    // it accepts an array of either a `MenuConfig` or `MenuAction` object
-    // these are the items we want to show in our menu
+    // this property contains the items we want to show in our menu
     menuItems: [{
-      // a menu action config item - `MenuAction` object actionKey  : 'key-01',
+      // a menu action config item, i.e. a `MenuAction` object actionKey  : 'key-01',
       actionTitle: 'Action #1',
       icon: {